sober

 People often ask or refer to AA being a cult, either in a very jokey way, or in deadly earnest.
 The reality is that any group of any organisation can develop a cult mentality or cult dynamic, and AA is no exception to this.

-It can take a long time for people in recovery to change this, and many never really do.
+It can take a long time for people in recovery to change this need to try and control life, and some never really do.
 This leads to serious issues in personal relationships and recovery groups that are effectively cultic in nature – more

 Mental Health / Depression